 - Dassault Mirage 5

 Now let’s take a look at the specification of these PAF fighter jets that distinguish them from each other.

 General Dynamics F-16 Fighting Falcon

-Key features of F-16 military aircraft includes frameless bubble canopy, side-mounted control stick, an agile flight control system and up to eleven locations to mounting weapons along with other mission equipment.
-The official name of F-16 aircraft is Fighting Falcon.
+Key features of F-16 military aircraft include a frameless bubble canopy, a side-mounted control stick, an agile flight control system and up to eleven locations for mounting weapons along with other mission equipment.
+The official name of the F-16 aircraft is Fighting Falcon.